bcgov/data-publication/pages/dps_bcdc_w.md

 	+ A user is then required to request permission through the [IPP office form](https://forms.gov.bc.ca/copyright-permission-request) and does have a fee associated with it.
 1. [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content/data/open-data/open-government-licence-bc)

    It is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.
 Some tools require this license to be applied, like Shiny.

-   To publish a dataset under OGL-BC you will need to obtain the required authorizations as noted in the [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx).
+   To publish a dataset under OGL-BC, [follow the full steps here](open_data_w.md) but in brief you will need to obtain the required authorizations as noted in the [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/gov/data/open-data/open_data_assessment_and_checklist.docx).
 These include:

 	+ [The Ministry Information Security Officer (MISO)](https://intranet.gov.bc.ca/intranet/content?id=DC4623F6F1944065B83F70297ED419D7)
 	+ [The Intellectual Properties Office (email)](mailto:QPIPPCopyright@gov.bc.ca)